riverluo/personal-statements/README.md

 YYY notes for applying
 =======

-Records the YYY's efforts in applying.
+A Record of YYY's Efforts in Applying.